 , and caseworker.

 (l) To request authorization by the court to pursue issues on the child's behalf that do not arise specifically from the court appointment.

-(m) To participate in training in early childhood, child, and adolescent development.
+(m) To participate in early childhood, child, and adolescent development training.

 (2) If, after discussion between the child and his or her lawyer-guardian

 ad litem determines that the child's interests as identified by the child are inconsistent with the lawyer-guardian

 ad litem's determination of the child's best interests, the lawyer-guardian

 ad litem shall communicate the child's position to the court.
 If the court considers the appointment appropriate considering the child's age and maturity and the nature of the inconsistency between the child's and the lawyer-guardian